jcerro/WebComponents/README.md

 Web Components For 101 Panel Tech Days

 ## Pre-requisites
-To execute the examples we need to have install some software listed below
+To execute the examples we need to have install some software listed below.
+Every example has an index.html page which contains links to the examples.
+You must use NodeJS to start a small web server to run the examples in your machine

 ### NodeJS
 To install NodeJS: